olivomarco/azurearc-mi/azurearc-mi-vm.md

 ![Authentication flow diagram](/images/solution.png)

-## Enough talking, show me the code!
+## Enough talking, show me the code

 In this paragraph we will explore how SDKs provided by Microsoft can be used to authenticate a VM to, for example, an Azure KeyVault to read a secret without having to use a secret to authenticate to the KeyVault itself.
 We will use a specific language (Python) and one operating system (Linux) to do this, just to demonstrate that this technology is totally portable.